-The University of Colorado Department of Pediatrics is proud to offer more than 30 sub-internship and elective courses for fourth year medical students who are interested in Pediatric clinical experiences.
+The University of Colorado Department of Pediatrics is proud to offer more than 20 acting internship and elective courses for fourth year medical students who are interested in Pediatric clinical experiences.
 Our courses are generally four weeks in length and are structured to gauge a student's clinical abilities based on six core clinical competencies.
 These courses are appropriate for students who are interested in Pediatrics and supplemental to students who are pursuing adult specialties.

 Our courses provide students with exposure to all aspects of pediatrics including general academic pediatrics, sub-specialized care, inpatient medicine, emergency and intensive care, along with research courses that support scholarly activities.
 Each course has its own course director who oversees the development and implementation of the curriculum for their course.
 Most of our courses are open to visiting students who are currently enrolled in an accredited medical student program.
 We hope the information provided in the ensuing paragraphs is informative and helpful for students who are planning their 4th year of medical school.